Atsantiago/NMSU_Scripts/README.md

 # NMSU Scripts
-Scripts created by Alexander T. Santiago to  to help improve classes at the Creative Media Institute at New Mexico State University.
+Scripts created by Alexander T. Santiago to help improve classes at the Creative Media Institute at New Mexico State University.

+Modeling Shelf
+Rendering Checklist
+Update Shelf